 Making a report under this policy is independent of any criminal investigation or proceedings.
 Thus, you may report to the College, a law enforcement agency, or both.
-The College, in its discretion, may not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation or disciplinary proceedings.
-The College may take interim measures, if necessary, for the safety and security of the College community.
+The College, in its discretion, may not wait for the

 Individuals who bring reports of sexual misconduct to the College will be informed of their options for reporting to law enforcement agencies.
 If requested, the College will take reasonable steps to assist the individual in reporting to law enforcement.